ericoporto/fgmkJsEngine/README.md

 ![Icon](iconTiny.png) fangamk
 =============================

+WORK IN PROGRESS IGNORE THIS REPO FOR NOW

 This is a way describe a type of game in json files, a javascipt engine to play it and a pyqt application to make it.